MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-azure-cognitive-search.md

 * **Easy to use:** Users can easily and quickly find key information stored in Azure Cognitive Search (ACS), without needing to navigate to a new app or page.
 * **Easy to find:** ACS content is visible to users in Bing.com, Office.com, and SharePoint.
-* **Customizable permissions:** ACS results can be configured to appear for everyone in the organization or specific Azure AD access control lists.
+* **Customizable permissions:** ACS results can be configured to appear for everyone in the organization or refined to certain people using Azure Role-Based Access Control.
 * **Adaptable result layouts:** ACS results can be formatted with a default layout, based on your data’s schema, or can be customized using Modern Result Types.
 * **Quick setup:** Simple to configure and easy to maintain the search connection to an ACS index.
 * **Unified search experience:** To maintain a cohesive experience, ACS results are consistent across all search entry points.
 Wherever you search, you'll get the same results with the same look and feel.